 If you require us to store your data, it will be done so securely and in line with the General Data Protection Regulations (GDPR).
 If you don’t require us to store your data, it will be disposed of in the appropriate manner.

-When you provide The Edwards Company with data of any kind, you can rest assured that it will be handled with the utmost care and be kept secure no matter what.
+When you provide The Edwards Company with data of any kind, you can rest assured that it will be handled with the utmost care and that your data will be kept safe no matter what.

 - Do I need to come to a Data Processing Agreement with my Virtual Assistant?

 Absolutely.
-A Data Processing Agreement ensures that everyone is on the same page and aware of what they can and cannot do.
+One of the best ways to keep your data safe is to develop a Data Processing Agreement.
+This ensures that everyone is on the same page and aware of what they can and cannot do.

 As Virtual Assistants, we strongly advise that you provide us with any already drawn-up data security policies to familiarise ourselves with how you use the data you have obtained.
 We can then mimic this in our own work, ensuring the exact same procedures are followed, and mistakes are avoided.

 If the data tasks you’ve asked us to work with are particularly sensitive or just or need an added security boost, we can draw up confidentiality and non-disclosure agreements that will be signed by each Virtual Assistant assigned to your tasks.

 - I’ve heard of VAs being ICO Registered.
 What does that mean for my data?